-The short answer is that safety is paramount, for parkrunners and volunteers alike.
-And the local Run Director for each parkrun event makes the call on whether to go ahead each Saturday.
+The short answer is that safety is our primary consideration, for parkrunners and volunteers alike.
+And the local Event Directors for each parkrun event make the call on whether to go ahead each Saturday.
 If in doubt, check your event’s website before leaving home.

 All parkrun events have a commitment to safety.
-But we leave the decision on whether to cancel to the local Run Director because local knowledge is key.
-Courses just a few miles apart may be icy or clear, depending on sunlight.
+But we leave the decision on whether to cancel to the local Event Directors because local knowledge is key.
+One course may be icy while another just a few miles away is clear since it receives more sunlight.
 Some events use trails that are routinely cleared in the winter.
 Sometimes the course is fine, but transportation is unsafe.
-And local preparedness varies: temperatures that everybody in Minnesota is used to living with would be extreme outliers in North Carolina.
+And local preparedness varies: temperatures that everybody in Winnipeg is used to living with would be extreme outliers on Vancouver Island!